smartadserver/smart-gdpr-cmp-android/README.md

-# SmartCMP for Android
+# FidzupCMP for Android

 ## Introduction

-_SmartCMP for Android_ is an Android SDK allowing you to retrieve and store the user's consent for data usage in your Android apps.
+_FidzupCMP for Android_ is an Android SDK (a fork from the [SmartCMP](https://github.com/smartadserver/smart-gdpr-cmp-android)) allowing you to retrieve and store the user's consent for data usage in your Android apps.

-The purposes & vendors retrieval as well as the consent storage is compliant with [IAB Transparency and Consent Framework specifications](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework).
+The purposes & vendors retrieval as well as the consent storage is eventually compliant with [IAB Transparency and Consent Framework specifications](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework).
+It first comply with the french regulator on privacy. ([CNIL](https://www.cnil.fr))

 Retrieving user consent is mandatory in EU starting May 25th due to the _General Data Protection Regulation (GDPR)_.